 These are exactly what they sound like.
 They keep casual button-down shirt collars looking fresh and in place without having to fiddle with that tiny button.
 These clips add a bit of weight and stiffness to the fabric of the collar to keep it from flopping open.

 Get a pack of Quality Stays metal collar stays.
 You’ll look fresh and casual without looking sloppy.

 Hey, remember that new friendship you formed with your local tailor?
 This would be why.
 Every adult man has at least one really nice-looking suit of clothes that fits properly.
 This can be for formal occasions, such as weddings or parties.
 However, it can also be the perfect calling card if you’re looking to move up in the world—a.k.a.

 The Interview Experience.
 Hiring managers for non-service industry, salaried positions pay attention to these things.

 8. A Wool Pea Coat

-Not only is this item a classic manly wardrobe essential, it’s also warm and versatile.
-Real wool is water resistant enough to keep you dry on your dash through a sudden downpour.
+Not only is this item a classic manly wardrobe essential, but it’s also warm and versatile.
+Real wool is water-resistant enough to keep you dry on your dash through a sudden downpour.
 As well, if you actually do get a thorough soaking, it’s still warm.